-In light of the evolving COVID pandemic, the Australian Steel Convention has been postponed until 1-3 December 2021.
+In light of the evolving COVID pandemic, the Australian Steel Convention will be rescheduled to later in 2022.

-All event sponsorships, registrations and accommodation bookings have been transferred to the new dates per our event COVID policy.
+All event sponsorships, registrations and accommodation bookings will be transferred to the new dates once confirmed, per our event COVID policy.

 Please see our event terms and conditions for further details